 Florida Child Support Attorney

-A Florida child support attorney must know the Florida child support laws.
+A Florida child support attorney must know the ins and outs of all child support laws in Florida to be able to properly help you.
 Steven D. Miller, P.A. has helped thousands of people with these laws over the years and thoroughly understands them.
 Child support is the amount of money the Florida legislature says it takes to raise a child based upon the combined incomes of BOTH parents and certain child related expenses.
 Each parent is responsible for a percentage of the amount based upon each parent’s percentage of the combined income.
 So, if wife makes $4,000 per month and husband makes $6,000 the combined income is $10,000 and husband would be responsible for 60% of the required child support.
 Keep in mind; this is a quick example and by no means an accurate calculation of child support.

 Child support is not a negotiation.
 In other words, parents cannot agree on a child support amount and think that it will be approved.
 Child support is a right that belongs to the child, as all children need the support of both parents.
 A common complaint from the parent paying child support is that the receiving parent does not use the money for the actual support of the child; instead, the parent is going out to dinner, movies or Disney World.
 Can you compel that parent to give you an accounting as to how the money is spent?
 Generally no. The court is not going to micromanage how the child support payment is spent.
 It is presumed that the money, in some way, is being used to support the child – they need to eat, be entertained and continue being kids.
 On the other hand, if the money is being spent to support a drug habit or lavish trips when the kids are living in squalor like conditions, by all means let the court know about it.
 Short of that type of situation, the receiving parent can essentially do as they see fit with the money.